 C4.4.4.
 Communications Security Equipment.
 A Combatant Commander’s (CCDR’s) requirements to communicate with foreign governments via secure transmissions will necessitate a requirement for release and delivery of U.S. communications security (COMSEC).
 Transfer of U.S. COMSEC must be done in conjunction with a Combatant Command’s (CCMD’s) interoperability requirement or otherwise support a U.S. policy objective.
 See Section C3.1. and Section C3.2. for information on the technology transfer process.
 See Section C3.7.3. for information on information security (INFOSEC) case processing.

 C4.4.5.
-Coproduction policy is provided in DoD Instruction (DoDI) 2010.06.
+Coproduction policy is provided in Department of Defense Instruction (DoDI) 2010.06.
 Per DoDI 5530.03, the Director, DSCA must provide written approval to enter into negotiations for coproduction programs pursuant to an LOA.
 Requests for DSCA authority must include a description of the project as well as fiscal and legal memoranda.
 Discussions on coproduction programs may be initiated by the IA or by authorized representatives of foreign governments or international organizations.
 When partially or fully implemented through DoDI 5530.03 agreements, the IA’s recommendation is forwarded to DSCA for authorization to proceed and includes the information shown in Table C4.T5.

 Table C4.T5.
 Information Required for Defense Security Cooperation Agency Authorization of Coproduction Agreements